-The program is available to Stanford MD program students during the beginning of their second or third year.
 Students are strongly encouraged to meet with Dr. Utz (Director of the Berg Scholars Program) during Autumn Quarter of their first year of medical school so he can assist with selecting a research mentor and to engage in career development activities.
-Students can formally apply to become a Berg Scholar in their second or third year during the first few weeks of Autumn Quarter.
+Students can formally apply to become a Berg Scholar at the end of the second year.
 Deadline dates will be provided to candidates when they meet with Dr. Utz.
-Review the How to Apply page for more information.
+Please review the How to Apply page for more information.